 The need to provide balance and variety may, of course, have been a factor in Bach's choice of a strongly major mood for the next movement, an aria for bass and continuo, without obbligato instrument.
 The opening cello theme brings together two motives suggesting different images.
 The first, drawn directly from the opening line of text, is an example of 'listen and hear', a simple call to attention.

-This five-note figure represents the pouring of the baptismal waters and is rhythmically the same as the bass figure (described above) from the opening chorus.
+This five-note figure represents the pouring of the baptismal waters and is rhythmically related to the continuo figure (described above) from the opening chorus.
 It is extremely pervasive in that, in a relatively short movement it is heard about 140 times, always on the cello and never adopted by the voice.

-The secco tenor recitative has little of significant note.
-It has the ring of the story teller reciting God's clear statements informing us of his Son's sacrifice an example which we, of course, should heed and follow.
+The secco tenor recitative has little of significance to note.
+It has the ring of the story teller reciting God's clear statements which inform us of his Son's sacrifice, an example which we, of course, should heed and follow.
 Note though, the subtle change that Bach brings about as God actually speaks of His Son (from bar 6).
-The melodic line, closely associated with the chorale shape, takes on a quality of peace and strength and, given the fact that He talks of His Son, might there not also be a subtle suggestion of parental pride?
+The melodic line, closely associated with the chorale shape, takes on a quality of peace and strength and, given the fact that He talks of His Son, might there no be a subtle musical suggestion of parental pride?